 Diversey Driving Range & Miniature Golf

-Quite possibly Chicagoland’s most picturesque driving range, it is located just off of Lake Shore Drive.
+Quite possibly Chicagoland’s most picturesque driving range, it is located just off of Lake Michigan.
 The two-tier range with covered and heated stalls is open year round.
 The 18-hole mini golf course is adjacent, nestled in the heart of Lincoln Park, with cascading waterfall and footbridges offering all-ages fun.
 141 W. Diversey Pkwy., Lincoln Park

 Public golf courses around Chicago